-Viewing standard CMS database items using the Web Client
+Viewing standard CMS database items using the Web Client Procedure

-1. Navigate to Administration > Dictionary > Standard CMS Items.

-CMS Supervisor displays the list of standard CMS database items for the current ACD.

-2. In the Current ACD drop-down list, select the active ACD for which you want to view standard CMS database items.

-CMS Supervisor displays the list of standard CMS database items for the selected ACD.
+- 1. Navigate to Administration > Dictionary > Standard CMS Items. - CMS Supervisor displays the list of standard CMS database items for the current ACD. - 2.
+In the Current ACD drop-down list, select the active ACD for which you want to view standard CMS database items. - CMS Supervisor displays the list of standard CMS database items for the selected ACD.

-Viewing a standard CMS database item using the PC Client
+Viewing a standard CMS database item using the PC Client Procedure

-- 2. In the Operations list, highlight Standard CMS Items. - 3.
-Select OK.

-CMS Supervisor displays the Dictionary Standard CMS Items window.

-4. In the Database Item field, enter the name of the database item entirely in uppercase letters.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Standard CMS Items. - Select OK. - CMS Supervisor displays the Dictionary Standard CMS Items window. - 4.
+In the Database Item field, enter the name of the database item entirely in uppercase letters.

-If you do not know the entire database item name, enter part of the database item name along with an asterisk (\) to find the item.
+If you do not know the entire database item name, enter part of the database item name along with an asterisk () to find the item.
 You can use pattern searching in any field in the window.